logiqai/docs-flow/security-monitor-forwarding/rsa-new-witness.md

 RSA New Witness is a powerful security tool developed by RSA Security that helps organizations detect and respond to threats from within their network.
 It provides advanced analytics, such as machine learning, to quickly identify malicious activity and alert users of potential issues.&#x20;

-LogiqAI helps you to forward logs to the RSA New Witness using the forwarder plugin.
+Apica helps you to forward logs to the RSA New Witness using the forwarder plugin.

 ## Supported Forwarding Formats

-LogiqAI enables users to quickly and easily forward logs in various formats to security tools, simplifying processing and analysis.
+Apica enables users to quickly and easily forward logs in various formats to security tools, simplifying processing and analysis.
 The supported formats are,

 * Syslog
 * Syslog CEF